 Removal (deportation) proceedings continue whether you are a detained or non-detained respondent.
-If DHS detained you and later released you after giving you a Notice to Appear, you may have to report periodically with DHS.
-In this case, you have the responsibility to do both, attend your immigration court hearings and reporting with DHS.
+If DHS detained you and later released you after giving you a Notice to Appear, you may have to report periodically to DHS.
+In this case, you have the responsibility to do both, attend your immigration court hearings, and report to DHS.

 People in removal proceedings have several responsibilities, including:

 - Go to your scheduled court hearings.
 If you don’t go to a hearing, you will be ordered removed in your absence.
 A warrant for your arrest will be issued.
-If you paid a bond, you will lose the bond money that you paid.
+If you paid a bond, you would lose the bond money you paid.

-- Asking for permission isn’t enough–you must actually get an order from the court with a new hearing notice to be excused from going to court.
-If you miss a hearing because of an accident, illness, or other unforeseen emergency, file a motion to reopen your case as soon as possible, but no later than 90 days after your hearing.
-The motion must include evidence as to why you were unable to attend (copy of medical records, a police report, etc.).
+Asking for permission isn’t enough—you must get an order from the court with a new hearing notice to be excused from going to court.
+If you miss a hearing because of an accident, an illness, or other unforeseen emergencies, file a motion to reopen your case as soon as possible but no later than 90 days after your hearing.
+The motion must include evidence of why you could not attend (a copy of medical records, a police report, etc.).

 - Report any address change within five days using Form EOIR-33/IC.
-Since the immigration court sends notice of hearings by mail, it is extremely important that you change your address with the court each and every time that you move.
+Since the immigration court sends notice of hearings by mail, it is crucial that you change your address with the court every time you move.
 You must send a copy of the form to the DHS as well.

 - If DHS detained you and you were later released, you may also have to report periodically to a deportation officer at a pre-designated location.
 If you fail to report, DHS could arrest and detain you again.
 If you paid a bond, you will lose your bond money.